kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 If the job fails, look into the root cause and message the Slack thread.
 In many cases a rerun is fine (such as 429 too many requests).

+To check the logs, click on the spyglass eye icon.

 To Rerun, click the refresh icon button shown below:

 ![image](https://hackmd.io/_uploads/Bk6UOW5Kyg.png)

+The UI can be funky at times, if you click rerun and it forces you to log in - you might need to click it again.
+In case it doesn't it should show a pop up:
+- if it says it didn’t run, retry
+- if it says it ran wait 30s and check again (takes a minute)

+If the job is stuck in "triggered" (empty clock yellow icon) //TODO

 > [!NOTE]
 Remember to update the Slack ([thread](#Create-a-thread-on-release-management)) and the release-cut GitHub [issue](#Release-cut-issue) after the image promotion step